 We’ve all been there - lost invoices, delayed payments and customers who refuse to pay.
 Cash flow problems are some of the biggest issues businesses face.
 But your workdays don’t have to consist of chasing payments.
-By optimizing your invoicing and payment processes, you can ensure you’re making the most of each job, as well as getting paid on time, every time.
+By optimising your invoicing and payment processes, you can ensure you’re making the most of each job, as well as getting paid on time, every time.

 In business, it can be easy to think what has always worked will continue to work.
 However, each year technological advances continue to outperform manual processes in time and cost efficiency.
-If you aren’t already using software to optimize your business processes, you may get left behind.
-Alternatively, if you are using software, but are using accounting software to invoice, as well as job management software to track jobs, you may be missing the functionality to streamline process and maximize cost tracking.
+If you aren’t already using software to optimise your business processes, you may get left behind.
+Alternatively, if you are using software, but are using accounting software to invoice, as well as job management software to track jobs, you may be missing the functionality to streamline process and maximise cost tracking.

 The best way to ensure you’re getting paid on time, every time, as well as keeping bigger projects on track is to ensure you have all your information in one place.
 This can be achieved with a comprehensive operations management software which includes invoicing, job management and payment functionalities.

 But how do you know which is the best operations and invoicing software for your business?